Camping and staying up late is all part of the fun for kids. Add some extra fun lighting for making your camping trips even more special.

 This is such a good idea to avoid tripping over tent lines in the dark.
 Ideally placed on lines at the tent entrance.
 Not only safe but fun lighting too - you could almost create a runway into your tent!

-The pegs typically run off a small watch type of battery (LR44), which are included with the tent pegs.
+The pegs typically run off a small watch type of battery (LR44), which is included with the tent pegs.

 Chinese Lanterns - A Big NO

-There are also valid concerns from farmers as when the metal frame ends up in a field it can be harmful to livestock.
+There are also valid concerns from farmers, as when the metal frame ends up in a field, it can harm livestock.

 Putting it to the test

-We already had tea-light lanterns and decided to invest in some solar powered LED lights (the star shaped ones).
+We already had tea-light lanterns and decided to invest in solar-powered LED lights (the star-shaped ones).

-On our first try of the solar powered lights we arrived at the campsite late in the day (4 pm) at spring time, so not a long time to charge the solar lights.
+On our first try with the solar-powered lights, we arrived at the campsite late (4 pm) in springtime, so we did not have enough time to charge the solar lights.

-When it was time for bed we brought them into the tent to provide some background lighting for the kids.
-Even with only a few hours of charge, they remained on through almost the entire night.
+When it was time for bed, we brought them into the tent to provide some background lighting for the kids.
+Even with only a few hours of charge, they remained on almost the entire night.